awslabs/gluonts/examples/SageMaker_SDK_Tutorial.md

-# SagemakerSDK Tutorial
+# SageMaker SDK Tutorial

-***This notebook is meant to be uploaded to a sagemaker notebook instance and executed there.
+***This notebook is meant to be uploaded to a SageMaker notebook instance and executed there.
 As a kernel choose `conda_mxnet_p36`***

-***In this how-to tutorial we will train a SimpleFeedForwardEstimator on the m4_hourly dataset on AWS Sagemaker using the GluonTSFramework, and later review its performance.
+***In this how-to tutorial we will train a SimpleFeedForwardEstimator on the m4_hourly dataset on AWS SageMaker using the GluonTSFramework, and later review its performance.
 At the very end you will see how to launch your custom training script.*** <br/>
 ***In the end you should know how to train any GluonEstimator on any Dataset on SageMaker using the GluonTSFramework train(...) method, and how to run your own script using the run(...) method.***

 ## Notebook Setup

-Currently, *GluonTSFramework* is only available through the master branch of *GluonTS*, so we install it with the SagemakerSDK dependencies first:
+Currently, *GluonTSFramework* is only available through the master branch of *GluonTS*, so we install it with the required dependencies first:

 ```python